slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

+> *'The more «art» you allow in, the less commercial success you’ll have.
+People don’t want «art» they want entertainment.'*